 Chest Topic: Body parts (anatomy) Meaning The chest is at the front of your body from your collar bone (called clavicles to the bottom of the ribs.
 Your heart and lungs sit inside the chest.
-Similar words Thorax Chest Drain Topic: Lungs and breathing (respiratory) Meaning When a doctor puts a tube into your chest through the ribs.
+Similar words Thorax Chest Drain Topic: Lungs and breathing (respiratory) Meaning ribs.
+Chest dra When a doctor puts a tube into your chest through the ribs.
 Chest drains can be used to drain fluid or pus, or even air that's not in the right place and is causing sickness.
-Similar words - Chin Topic: Body parts (anatomy) Meaning The chin is at the bottom of the face below your mouth.
+Similar words - Chin Topic: Body parts (anatomy) Meaning The chin is at t he bottom of the face below your mouth.
 Similar words - Cholecystectomy Topic: Operation (surgery or procedure) Meaning A cholecystectomy is an operation where your gallbladder is taken out.
 The gallbladder is a pear-shaped sack near the right side of the liver.
 The gallbladder holds bile.
 Bile is a fluid that is made in the liver, stored in the gallbladder, and goes into the gut to help break down food.
 You can get gallstones when bile turns into hard stones.
-A gallbladder might need to be removed if it collects gallstones, if it is infected or grows cancer.
-Similar words - Chronic Kidney Dise ase (CKD) Topic: Kidneys (renal) Meaning A sickness when your kidneys are sick for a long time and not able to clean your blood as well as they should.
-They will not get better, but you can do things to stop them getting worse.
-There are different types of chronic kidney disease depending on how sick your kidneys are: stage 1 is not as sick as stage 5.
-Most people with stage 5 chronic kidney disease will need dialysis.
-Similar words -
+A gallbladder might need to be removed if it collects gallstones, if it is infected or grows cancer. a fluid that is r and goes into gallstones whe might need to nade in the liver, stored in the gallbladder, the gut to help break down food.
+You can get en bile turns into hard stones.
+A gallbladder be removed if it collects gallstones, if it is Similar words a fluid that is r and goes into gallstones whe might need to nade in the liver, stored in the gallbladder, the gut to help break down food.
+You can get en bile turns into hard stones.
+A gallbladder be removed if it collects gallstones, if it is Similar words Chronic Kidney Dise a fluid that is r and goes into gallstones whe might need to infected or gro nade in the liver, stored in the gallbladder, the gut to help break down food.
+You can get en bile turns into hard stones.
+A gallbladder be removed if it collects gallstones, if it is a fluid that is r and goes into gallstones whe might need to infected or gro - ase (CKD) A sickness whe not able to cle will not get be getting worse. disease depen is not as sick a nade in the liver, stored in the gallbladder, the gut to help break down food.
+You can get en bile turns into hard stones.
+A gallbladder be removed if it collects gallstones, if it is two cancer.